-I am a sixth year MD/PhD student at Harvard Medical School/Harvard-MIT Health, Sciences, and Technology program and have had multiple fellowship positions, including Friends of the McGovern Institute Fellowship, Paul and Daisy Soros Fellowship, National Science Foundation Graduate Fellowship, National Defense Science and Engineering Graduate Fellowship, and the NIH F30 National Research Service Award.
+I am currently an independent MIT McGovern Fellow at the McGovern Institute for Brain Research at MIT.
+Previously, I was an MD/PhD student at Harvard Medical School/Harvard-MIT Health, Sciences, and Technology program and completed my PhD in Feng Zhang’s lab at the Broad Institute of MIT and Harvard in 2018.
+I have had multiple fellowship positions, including Friends of the McGovern Institute Fellowship, Paul and Daisy Soros Fellowship, National Science Foundation Graduate Fellowship, National Defense Science and Engineering Graduate Fellowship, and the NIH F30 National Research Service Award.
+I am currently on leave from Harvard Medical School while pursuing my independent research activities.
 In 2012, I graduated with a S.B. degree in Mechanical Engineering and Biological Engineering from the Massachusetts Institute of Technology as a Henry Ford II Scholar and Barry Goldwater Scholar.

 I presently live in Boston, MA.
 I grew up in Kalamazoo, Michigan.